bleeq/360Controller/Readme.md

-# XBox 360 Controller driver for Mac OS X
+# Xbox 360 Controller driver for Mac OS X

 ## About ##